 During the 1980s I clocked up well over 15,000 hours of programming in Microsoft QuickBASIC.
 But the character string "QuickBASIC" does not equal the character string "Visual BASIC".
 Therefore an agency operative sees them as different.
 The result is that I cannot get a job now that requires experience in Microsoft Visual BASIC.
 I have never acquired the Visual BASIC developer's kit, firstly because I cannot afford it and secondly because I found Java — whose development kit is free — fulfilled most of my ancient wish list for an ideal programming language.

 Visual BASIC, as I understand it, is still 'basically' BASIC.
-But it has quite a lot of built-in features to ease my task of presenting my output in a Windows environment and interfacing to certain proprietary databases and other helper applications, which in QuickBASIC I had to provide myself as part of the application.
+But it has quite a lot of built-in features to ease my task of presenting my output in a Microsoft Windows environment and interfacing to certain proprietary databases and other helper applications, which in QuickBASIC I had to provide myself as part of the application.
 It would thus make my task easier.

 I liken it to changing from driving a manual stick-shift hatch-back car to an up-market automatic car.
 I get out of my old manual 1989 VW Golf CL and get into a new state of the art Mercedes automatic.
 The Mercedes changes gear for me.
 All I need to do is concentrate on the traffic.
 I delete my old QuickBASIC compiler kit and open up my new Visual BASIC development environment.
 It does all my screen and database interfacing for me, leaving me to concentrate on the application logic.
 I feel like a cross country rally driver, adept at his lightening heel-and-toe down-shifts round rising muddy hairpins, settling down to a comfortable new job as a limousine driver.